pkorac/pk-website-2026/site/blog/year-in-review.md

 As I'm reflecting on the year and taking a bit of holidays in snowy Slovenia, I am excited about 2026.

-The plan: do more of what works: **prototype-led AI product development**, with guardrails from day one.
+The plan: do more of what works: **prototype-led AI product design & development**, with guardrails from day one.
 If you're interested in learning more about my **7-week AI Product Sprint** or just want to geek out about RAG, agents, human-in-the-loop or how design is changing because of AI – let's talk.